Center Team

 Veronica portrait

-Veronica Hamilton is a Ph.D. candidate in social psychology and a graduate student researcher for the Center for Labor and Community, working on the young workers survey.
+Veronica is a Ph.D. candidate in social psychology and a graduate student researcher for the Center for Labor and Community, working on the young workers survey.

 Veronica’s research explores objectification of low-wage workers in the service industry and the psychological consequences of dehumanizing treatment at work.
 Her dissertation assesses working conditions at Starbucks and unionization as a possible humanization process.